zassmin/TicTacToeDocumentation/TicTacToeDeck.md

 # TODO so the passing test...

 ...alright. back to think about displaying the board on a high level.
-We've specify when to display a play and space...let's write it
+We've specify when to display a player and space...let's make a board...

 ~~~~
 @@@ ruby